-An establishment that furnishes food, shelter, assistance and limited supervision to a person with mental retardation or with a disability or a person who is aged or infirm as defined in NRS 449.17.
-These are group homes that have provider agreements with Medicaid.
-These facilities are licensed by the Health Division's HCQC as Residential Facilities for Groups.
+An establishment that furnishes food, shelter, assistance and limited supervision to a person with mental retardationintellectual disabilities or with a physical disability or a person who is aged or infirm.
+The term includes, without limitation, an assisted living facility as defined in NRS 449.017.
+These are group homesentities that have provider agreements with Medicaid.
+These facilities and are licensed by the Bureau of Health Division'sCare Quality and Compliance (HCQC) as Residential Facilities for Groups.